 I exchange dollars very often.
 And the exchange rate on the street is way above the official (black: $1=5,851 bolivares; official: $1=700 bolivares).
 All people use this type of exchange because as I said the preferential dollar can only be used and controlled by the government.

 JOISBER: There are 3 kinds of currency exchange rates in Venezuela.
 The first is at a rate of 10 bolivares for $1, and is for money officially going to food or medicines.
-Then there is the “free flow” official rate of 700 bolivares to $1 for goods and services, such as tourism; this rate is nonsense.
-Then there is black market rate on the street, which today placed at 5850 bolivares for a dollar, and is still increasing.
+Then there is the “free-flow” official rate of 700 bolivares to $1 for goods and services, such as tourism; this rate is nonsense.
+Then there is a black market rate on the street, which today placed at 5850 bolivares for a dollar, and is still increasing.